tariq7299/ArabicApp/dynamic-to-to.md

 9. Create Contats us page
    - Create right part
-   - Create input componet that can be customized
+    - Creaet row and in each row there is col-lg-3 and col-12
-    - # Try to sea shadCn comopnet libraty and use it
+    - Change the font of each text field and make like every thing else
-    - #
+    -
 # Refrences and strenghin my knowledge of django and JWT and Graphiql

     - Read a little bit about django using Mmdn web docs_ django tutorial